 George Washington said, “Perseverance and spirit have done wonders in all ages.”
 That sentiment is still alive today, and for one organization, it has become a battle cry of sorts due to a lack of financial support caused by the effects of COVID-19.

 The Wounded Veterans of Oklahoma has found itself struggling to put its largest event/fundraiser on this year.
-With many businesses struggling to keep their doors open after the pandemic, which has wreaked financial havoc across the state and country, the funding which is usually easily forthcoming from patriots has slowed to the point where canceling the event was almost a reality.
+With many businesses struggling to keep their doors open after the pandemic, which has wreaked financial havoc across the state and country, the funding, which is usually readily forthcoming from patriots, has slowed to the point where canceling the event was almost a reality.

-The activities are designed to connect veterans and allow them to feel the camaraderie they felt as soldiers while being therapeutic for those who suffer from mental issues related to combat, according to the head of the organization JD Dennis.
+According to the head of the organization JD Dennis, the activities are designed to connect veterans and allow them to feel the camaraderie they felt as soldiers while being therapeutic for those who suffer from mental issues related to combat.

-This organization provides support and outreach to veterans and their families in many ways and is without a doubt, a worthy cause.
-To learn about all it does and the many ways which it makes a difference in veterans’ lives, visit woundedveteransofoklahoma.org
+This organization provides support and outreach to veterans and their families in many ways and is, without a doubt, a worthy cause.
+To learn about all it does and the many ways in which it makes a difference in veterans’ lives, visit woundedveteransofoklahoma.org.

-Supporters may make donations on their website.
+Supporters may make donations on their websites.
 The event is scheduled for June 13 at Keystone Harbor in Mannford.